Fixing Stability Issue In The Blog Server

 python3 ./cve-parser.py -f build/tmp/log/cve/cve-summary.json

 Very easy to use.
-By default the parser will output the unpatched CVEs, and from each CVE it will print the package name, CVE ID, CVSS scores, and the link to the NVD site for more info.
+By default, the parser will output the unpatched CVEs, and from each CVE it will print the package name, CVE ID, CVSS scores, and the link to the NVD site for more info.
 There is more information per issue available, the results can be sorted, and the ignored & patched issues can also be printed if needed.
-To get the complete list of options, run:
+To get the complete and current list of options, run:

 python3 ./cve-parser.py -h